Programme

 • “Land loss and the Common subsistence patterns and land loss in the Lenape-Moravian mission of Fairfield, 1792–1857”

-Menja Holtz (Technische Universität)
+Menja Holtz (Technische Universität Braunschweig)

-• “‘Is It Marked in the Bible’: Anishinaabeg negotiations, contestations, and claims in the Bawating Borderlands.”
+• “‘Is It Marked in the Bible’: Anishinaabeg negotiations, contestations, and claims in the Bawating Borderlands”

 Karl Hele (Mount Allison University)

-Panel 7: Canadian Crises in contemporary times
+Panel 7: Canadian Movements

 Room: TBA